tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 # Introduction

-DISCLAIMER: This is a pre-draft for discussion only and has not seen any analysis, so could contain major errors.
+DDISCLAIMER: This is a work-in-progress draft of MLS and has not yet seen significant security analysis, so could contain major errors.
+It should not be used as a basis for building production systems.

 This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
 It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
 The space reduction